 Some recent writers have suggested that Beverley Shenstone, the aerodynamicist in charge of the Spitfire wing, recognised the importance of Prandtl's bell-shaped lift and designed it in.
 The wing itself was undeniably elliptical in shape, but its lift was not distributed that way.
 For a start its proportions thinned as low as 6% thickness at the tips, reducing the loading as it thinned.
 More unusually it also washed out progressively, to a small negative angle of -1/2 deg at the tips, so the lift distribution would have been closer to the bell shape than the elliptical.
 Shenstone was well travelled and well connected, he probably knew of Prandtl's work.
 However mainstrean sources show no hint of any such overt design strategy, noting instead the benevolent stall characteristics the solution imbued.
 Frise ailerons were adopted to mitigate adverse yaw in their own right.
 It is conceivable that some deliberate disinformation was indulged in, to conflate the planform with the aerodynamics in a bid to keep the Spitfire's secret from the light of day.
 Shenstone himself was capable of pointing at the "ideal" wing shape while in the next breath explaining how its thickness and washout changed things, so that everybody has known ever since that the elliptical wing was what gave the Spitfire its superior performance and handling.
 Only, it wasn't the ellipse, it was the lift distribution dervied from those more subtle features.
 However, Shenstone may well have stumbled on a broadly similar lift distribution through a process of convergent evolution or unconscious emulation rather than any directed plan, and just not bothered to explode the "ideal" tag which so conveniently offered.
 We may never know.

 The Horten brothers were passionate about flying wings.
 Reimar Horten studied under Prandtl in the 1920s.
 He designed and built his first flying wing in 1933, the same year that Prandtl published his bell-shaped curve.
 However Horten was not an able enough mathematician to employ the theory until Alexander Lippisch published a design method for a simplified version.
 In at least one significant aspect Horten went a step further, considering not just the distribution of lift across the span, but also that of the accompanying induced drag.
 He continually refined his theories and his designs, battling with the principlesd of stability and proverse yaw, and leading to the Horten Ho 229 jet fighter prototypes of 1945.
 None of these designs ever needed fins, although it has to be said that some did not behave well and his successes with proverse yaw relied mainly on the drag properties of Frise ailerons.
 While in an Allied prison in 1945, it is said that he wrote his doctoral thesis on the subject of span loading and proverse yaw.
-I have yet to confirm whether this is true, but if it is then it was the first real step in understanding since the days of Dunne.
+I have yet to track it down and confirm whether this is true, but if it is then it was the first real step in understanding since the days of Dunne.